 - False appraisals.
 It is fraud when home sellers bribe appraisers with kickbacks or other incentives to inflate the home's value.
 If the appraiser accepts the bribe, then both the home seller and appraiser could be prosecuted for mortgage fraud.

 Note that filing a mortgage document with the county recorder, when the person knows the document contains misinformation, is mortgage fraud as well.
-Furthermore, any person who knowingly receives proceeds from a fraudulent mortgage transaction is liable irrespective of whether that person was a party to the mortgage.3 Mesquite criminal defense attorney Mike Castillo illustrates how this can work:
+Furthermore, any person who knowingly receives proceeds from a fraudulent mortgage transaction is liable irrespective of whether that person was a party to the mortgage.3 Mesquite criminal defense attorney Neil Shouse illustrates how this can work:

 EXAMPLE: Jake is a home appraiser in North Las Vegas who owes back rent to his landlord.
 His landlord suggests he gives his clients exaggerated appraisals in exchange for charging extra money, which Jake would then give to his landlord to pay off the rent.
 If they attempt this scheme and get caught, both Jake and the landlord could be booked at the North Las Vegas Detention Center for mortgage fraud.
 Since the landlord knowingly took money that he knew came from a fraudulent mortgage transaction, he is equally as liable as Jake.